mvadru/PAB-request-manager/README.md

 # SASE Web Request Manager

 A simple Node.js web application for viewing and managing user web access requests from the Palo Alto Networks SASE platform.
-It provides a clean interface to approve or decline pending requests.FeaturesView Requests: Displays a list of all user web access requests, including the user, website, reason, and time.Filter by Status: Toggle between viewing only "pending" requests and all requests.Approve/Decline Actions: Quickly approve or decline pending requests directly from the interface.Flexible Approval Durations:Approve for a single access ("Once").Approve for a preset duration ("10 minutes").Approve for a custom duration specified in minutes.Auto-Refresh: The request list automatically refreshes every 30 seconds to show new requests.Secure Backend: Uses a Node.js server to securely handle API authentication and protect credentials.Setup and InstallationFollow these steps to get the application running on your local machine.PrerequisitesNode.js (LTS version recommended)npm (comes bundled with Node.js)1.
-Clone the RepositoryIf you have published the project to GitHub, clone your repository.
-Otherwise, ensure you have the project files in a local directory.git clone https://github.com/your-username/sase-request-manager.git cd sase-request-manager
-2. Install DependenciesNavigate to the project's root directory and install the required Node.js packages.npm install
+It provides a clean interface to approve or decline pending requests.
+## Features

+- __View Requests:__ Displays a list of all user web access requests, including the user, website, reason, and time.
+- __Filter by Status:__ Toggle between viewing only "pending" requests and all requests.
+- __Approve/Decline Actions:__ Quickly approve or decline pending requests directly from the interface.
+- __Flexible Approval Durations:__ Approve for a single access ("Once").Approve for a preset duration ("10 minutes").
+- __Auto-Refresh:__ The request list automatically refreshes every 30 seconds to show new requests.
+- __Secure Backend:__ Uses a Node.js server to securely handle API authentication and protect credentials.

+## Setup and Installation
+Follow these steps to get the application running on your local machine.

+__Prerequisites__
+- Node.js (LTS version recommended)
+- npm (comes bundled with Node.js)

+1. Clone the Repository `git clone https://github.com/mvadru/PAB-request-manager.git`
+2. change directory: `cd PAB-request-manager`
+3. Install Dependencies: 'npm install'
-3. Configure CredentialsCreate a file named secrets.txt in the root of the project directory.
-This file is listed in .gitignore and will not be committed to source control.Add your Palo Alto Networks SASE API credentials to this file:TSG_ID=your_tsg_id_here
+4. Configure Credentials Create a file named secrets.txt in the root of the project directory.
+This file is listed in .gitignore and will not be committed to source control.
+Add your Palo Alto Networks SASE API credentials to this file:
+  `TSG_ID=your_tsg_id_here
   CLIENT_ID=your_client_id_here
-CLIENT_SECRET=your_client_secret_here
-4. Configure the API EndpointOpen the server.js file and ensure the API_BASE_URL constant is set to the correct URL for your SASE region (e.g., https://api-amer.sase.paloaltonetworks.com).UsageOnce the setup is complete, you can start the application server.Start the Server:npm start
+  CLIENT_SECRET=your_client_secret_here`
+6. Start the application server. `npm start`

-You should see a confirmation message in your terminal: Server running at http://localhost:3000.Access the Application:Open your web browser and navigate to:http://localhost:3000The web interface will load, fetch the requests, and be ready for use.
+You should see a confirmation message in your terminal: Server running at `http://localhost:3000` To access the application, open your web browser and navigate to: `http://localhost:3000` The web interface will load, fetch the requests, and be ready for use.